brown-agt/lab04-stencil/README.md

 ```

 ## Agent Methods
-For the `Lemonade Agent`s here are a few methods that you may find helpful!
+For the `Simultaneous Auction Agent`s here are a few methods that you may find helpful!
 - `self.calculate_utils(a1, a2, a3)` is a method that takes in player 1's action (`a1`) and player 2's action (`a2`) and player 3's action (`a3`) and returns a list [`u1`, `u2`, `u3`] where `u1` is player1's utility, `u2` is player 2's utility, and `u3` is player 2's utility.
 - `self.get_action_history()` is a method that returns a list of your actions from previous rounds played.
 - `self.get_util_history()` is a method that returns a list of your utility from previous rounds played.